jwplayer/jw-design-library/README.md

 ```

 #### SVG Sprites
-If you'd rather reference our icons from a simple SVG sprite, include your spritesheet somewhere in the body of your HTML and reference the `symbol` you need by ID (`{ds-icon-{dashboard/player/logo}-{icon_name}`).
+If you'd rather reference icons from a simple SVG sprite, include your spritesheet somewhere in the body of your HTML and reference the `symbol` you need by ID (`{ds-icon-{dashboard/player/logo}-{icon_name}`).

 ```html
 <!-- The sprite -->